Allure Waikiki

 Historical analysis already concluded that hot water is not a building-included utility, given the prevalence of in-unit water heaters (WTRHTR in 16/20 listings).
 Current remarks reinforce this with repeated references to new or upgraded water heaters within individual condos.
 A minority of MLS HOTWAT checkboxes are likely copy/paste errors rather than evidence of central hot water service.

-Internet service is commonly included: 18 of 20 current MLS records list INTSER and several public remarks say 'high-speed internet' or 'internet' is provided.
-Multiple agents reference it, supporting a building-level offering.
+Internet service is commonly included: 18 of 20 current MLS records list INTSER and multiple remarks reference 'high-speed internet' or 'high-speed internet & cable television services.'
+This is strong, building-level evidence across listings.

 No analysis available

-Sewer is shown as included in every current MLS record (20/20) and historically has been consistently listed.
-Remarks do not typically state 'sewer included', but the unanimous MLS checkbox across many agents constitutes strong evidence.
+Sewer is shown as included in every current MLS record (20/20).
+Remarks do not typically state 'sewer included', but the complete and consistent MLS checkbox data across multiple listings provides strong evidence that sewer is included in the maintenance fees.

 No analysis available